davidday99/open-eeprom/docs/usage/new_chip_support.rst

             'AT28C256': at28c256.AT28C256(),
     }

-Run ``python -m openeeprom.cli list`` and see that the chip is now listed.
+Run ``python -m openeeprom list`` and see that the chip is now listed.